 Students opting for this subject should feel confident in the use of figures, and must be able to produce pieces of extended writing.
 It is recommended that they should have achieved at least grade 6 in Maths and English.
+You do not need to have studied Business at GCSE.

-Business combines well with all other A Level subjects, in particular Politics, Modern Languages, Sport BTEC and Economics.
+Business combines well with all other A Level subjects, in particular Politics, Geography, Sport BTEC and Economics.